dimas145/bridge-service/src/Controller/Gitlab/readme.md

 ## list of controller needed

-- Create Repository <- will be hitted by moodle when creating an assignment
+- Create Repository & set webhook <- will be hitted by moodle when creating an assignment